Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Acknowledgements

 \section{Acknowledgements}

-Martin Lackner was supported by the European Research Council (ERC) under grant number 639945 (ACCORD) and by the Austrian Science Foundation FWF, grant P25518 and Y698.
-Piotr Skowron was supported by a Humboldt Research Fellowship for Postdoctoral Researchers.
+Martin Lackner was supported by the European Research Council (ERC) under grant number 639945 (ACCORD) and by the Austrian Science Foundation FWF, grant P31890.
+Piotr Skowron was supported by a Humboldt Research Fellowship for Postdoctoral Researchers and by the Foundation for Polish Science within the Homing programme (Project title: "Normative Comparison of Multiwinner Election Rules").
+The authors thank Piotr Faliszewski for valuable discussions while visiting AGH University of Science and Technology, Krakow.